 - Offers continuous innovation: the vendor updates the solution in the background; no upgrades.

-- Runs on cloud infrastructure where the vendor manages security,
+- Runs on cloud infrastructure where the vendor manages security, uptime and scalability.

 - There is a common code line across all of our customers, every customer is on the current version.

 - There is a vibrant user community sharing best practices, and

 - You can subscribe on an annual basis.

 At Plex, we started with cloud ERP and SaaS as our platform strategy, and here’s why.
 Plex ‘s continuous innovation model enables new capabilities as they become available, freeing manufacturers from painful ongoing upgrades.
 Using software running on Plex’s secure datacenter, customers don’t waste resources on software management and instead use those resources for value-add process and system improvements that drive real ROI.

 Plex is versionless, which means all customers use one constantly updated software code line.
 Legacy ERP vendors can’t offer this.
 Think about using Google – when was the last time you had to stop and upgrade your Chrome browser?
 Never, because you don’t need to, Google does it for you.
 Plex works the same way, delivering ongoing value versus having to deal with inflexible upgrade schedules driven by the vendor.
 It also means that any software issues are resolved quickly for all users simultaneously.

 Finally, with all customers on one version, Plex customers share best practices that all users can leverage through a vibrant user community, without ever having to ask this question again – “what version are we on?”
 Plex focuses all effort on developing and delivering one strong, highly secure and reliable set of code versus spreading resources thin supporting myriad versions.